lgorkemt/springboot-crud-cake-master/README.md

     docker run -p 8282:8080 cake-master-spring-boot

 .
-Go to the browser, http://localhost:8282 should take you to the application. (scott, tiger may ne used for user and password.
+Go to the browser, http://localhost:8282 should take you to the application. (scott, tiger may be used for user and password.
 Check SecurityConfig file for other users and roles)